Contributor: Greg Connellan

 An appellant who wishes to not proceed with an appeal must file a Notice of Abandonment of Appeal with the County Court in the form prescribed by the County Court rules.

 Any decision of the County Court in its appellant jurisdiction is generally final.
 An exception is when the court substitutes a sentence of imprisonment for any other sentence imposed; this sentence can be appealed in the Appeal Court of the Supreme Court (with the leave of the Appeal Court).
-Sections 283–286 of the CP Act set out the procedure for appealing a sentence in the Court of Appeal.
+The CP Act (ss 283–286) sets out the procedure for appealing a sentence in the Court of Appeal.

 The DPP has the right to appeal a sentence imposed in the Magistrates’ Court (pt 6.1 CP Act).